btzy/autotimetable/README.md

 ## Compilation

-Autotimetable should compile in any C++!4-compliant compiler.
-MSVC and GCC have been tested to work.
+Autotimetable should compile in any C++14-compliant compiler.
+Autotimetable has been tested to work with MSVC and GCC under Windows, but should work with Linux and Clang too.

 ## Notes